• GRAPPLING GRACE

 A jazz-dancing Iranian-British wrestler opens a healing dojo inside a church, armed with a belief that wrestling and kindness will save the world.

-Official Selection - Brooklyn IFF 2026
+Official Selection - Brooklyn Film Festival 2026

-Official Selection - Sadler's Wells Dance Digital 2026 Official Selection - Paris Bridge of Peace Festival Winner Best Documentary - Kiez Berlin FF Winner Best Documentary - London Film Club
+Official Selection - MYTH: Social Impact Film Award Winner - Paris Bridge of Peace Festival Winner Best Documentary - Kiez Berlin FF Winner Best Documentary - London Film Club

-Nicknamed the Iranian Billy Elliot, Saeed has created a unique type of therapy for the beautiful misfits of society.
+Nicknamed the Iranian Billy Elliot, Saeed Esmaeli has created a unique type of therapy for the beautiful misfits of society.
 However, when his mother suffers a sudden stroke everything changes.
 Caring for her strips away his certainty as the spiralling cost of care threatens to leave them homeless.

 Saeed’s revolutionary work with offenders, refugees and neurodivergent children has been recognised by an honorary doctorate and an award from King Charles.